lea82/SuiteSocial-API/README.md

 $ vi .env.api
 ```

-- Run the `docker-compose` command to deploy the application
+- Run the `docker-compose` command to deploy the application (at once)

 ```
 $ docker-compose up -d suitesocialapi